Matt-Cox1/Full_Phenomenological_SOEN/README.md

 1. `python main.py` - this will pop up a window to train models on the MNIST dataset
 - To change the models that are generated when opening the GUI, go to `model_config_files/mnist_config.py`

+Whenever you get an error regarding mps device or cuda device incompatability, simply go into the model config and set `device='cpu'` or `device='cuda'` if you have a CUDA-enabled NVIDIA graphics card.

 ---